selimkuzucu/ULC-CENG502/README.md

 ![Screenshot 2023-06-19 at 00 21 58](https://github.com/selimkuzucu/ULC-CENG502/assets/56355561/dfb4afce-5dd3-4be6-8c0d-9efe0f517d96)

+Figure 3.
 The pseudocode for the AUL module of the proposed framework